 It is worth noting that if offences were sufficiently widespread and systematic, they might have constituted crimes against humanity (or, indeed, genocide if the required mens rea is proven).
 Given that the defendant was ultimately convicted of torture, it is surprising that the case did not address crimes against humanity more directly.
 Nevertheless, the case does provide some interesting guidance to other courts facing the question of what is the required nexus between war crimes and an underlying armed conflict.

-b) Relationship between war crimes and domestic criminal law
+(b) Relationship between war crimes and domestic criminal law

 Public Prosecutor v K, Judgment, Case No 02853/02 U, Decision No LJN: AF6988, NS 2004, 199, ILDC 142 (NL 2004), 7th May 2004, Netherlands; Supreme Court [HR]

 This case concerned ‘Mrs K’, who was a leading figure in the Kurdish Labour Party, and the question of her extradition.
-It was argued by her Defence Counsel that her relevant acts were governed exclusively by IHL, which permitted the killing of enemy combatants.
+It was argued by her Defence Counsel that her relevant acts were governed exclusively by international humanitarian law, which permitted the killing of enemy combatants.
 This meant, it was argued, that the double criminality requirement had not been met.
 The District Court of Amsterdam agreed on this point and declined the extradition request.
 The Supreme Court in the current case disagreed and allowed the extradition of Mrs K.

 3.3.6.
 The cited Common Article 3 of the Geneva Conventions, in brief and to the extent it is important here, forbids any party to an internal armed conflict from making attacks on the life of or committing physical violence upon people taking no active part in the hostilities.
 Both The Netherlands and Turkey are party to the Conventions.